 Which is more popular, FPP or TPP?

-PUBG at the current time is more popular from a third-person perspective than it is from a first-person perspective.
+PUBG, at the current time, is more popular from a third-person perspective than from a first-person perspective.
 This can be attributed simply to the fact that casual players cater to the third-person perspective community.